PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### R esults
-Law inforcement will need to do more purchases.
+Law enforcement will need to do more purchases.
 People who pay taxes gonna pay for it.
 ```